(revealing some secrets to the groom at Glenskirlie Castle. Photo by Suzanne Hodgson at naturalweddings)

 - You might want to consider choosing a poem to read to each other (or have me read it on your behalf).
 If you keep it a secret until the day, it can give the words real emotional impact.

 - What about asking a friend or family member to read for you, to make their own choice of poem and keep it a secret until the day?
 If you do this, get the friend/family member to email it to me beforehand so that I know what they're reading and I'll keep my lips sealed!
 I once had a wedding where the couple were expecting one friend to read a poem, but what actually happened was that a whole group of mates had divided it up to read a line each.
 They then stood up seemingly randomly in the audience, to read their line.
 It worked beautifully and was such a surprise for the couple!
 It almost felt like a flashmob and it certainly made everyone smile!
+At another wedding, the two mutual friends who had introduced the bride and groom told the story of the start of their relationship by reading out emails and texts - it was very very funny!

 - You can of course keep your vows a secret from one another until the day too and I can advise and help you with this, without giving your secrets away!